PDLT-University-of-York/test-split-site/docs/ultra/assignment-marking.md

 ### 6. Manually post marks

 !!!
-Note
+Tip

-    **Post marks** is to release marks and feedback to students.
+    **Post marks** means to release marks and feedback to students.
 They will receive a notification that the marks are available.
+Marks cannot be unposted.

     Your department may have guidelines on whether module staff or administrators post marks and when.